iarna/fetch-fic/README.md

 Optional.
 Any tags associated with this work.
 This is included on the title page and the metadata.

+### includeTOC

+Optional.
+If true then a Table of Contents page will be generated and injected at the start of the fic.

+### numberTOC

+Optional.
+If true then the navigation version of the table of contents will have numbers before each item.

 ## [[chapters]]

 ### name